YashBansal9/banana-ripeness-predictor/README.md

 ## 📝 Acknowledgments

 - Dataset credits to the original author on Kaggle.
-- Feel free to reuse and modify this project for learning and portfolio purposes.
+- Feel free to reuse and modify this project for learning and portfolio purposes
-- If you use this project, consider giving it a ⭐ on GitHub!